 Association Scores involving Entity Extractions

-The patent goes into more details about context classes and context entities, and those are worth looking at in more detail.
-But a section of the patent that seemed really worth learning about involved something it refers to the calculation of association scores during entity extractions:
+The patent goes into more detail about context classes and context entities, and those are worth looking at in more detail.
+But a section of the patent that seemed worth learning about involved something it refers to the calculation of association scores during entity extractions:

 Interesting that it says that things such as the reliability of sources may play a role in the association scores assigned to a relationship between an entity or a context and an entity.
 The next section looks at what they call “the ration of co-occurrences between a context and an entity.”:

 In one embodiment, for instance, a computing system (e.g., server) may generate an association score between a context and an entity by determining the ratio of co-occurrences between the context and the entity (e.g., the specific entity, an instance of the entity class, etc) to all occurrences of that context and/or entity across network documents.
 One illustrative expression, for instance, may take a form A=P(E,C)/P(C), where A is an example association value between the entity and the context, P(C) is the probability of finding the context in a section of text (e.g., a document, one or more webpages, a corpus, etc), and P(E,C) is the probability of finding both the context entity co-occur in the section.
 In this example, the association score may reflect the conditional probability of finding an entity E when the context C appears.
 Another illustrative expression for an association score may take the form of A=N(E,C)/(N(E)+N(C)-N(E,C)), where N(E) is the number of instances the entity appears in a section (e.g., a corpus), N(C) is the number of instances the context appears in the section, and N(E,C) is the number of instances of both entity E and context C appear together in the section.
 Similar expressions may be used to generate association scores between two entities.

 I think this example of specific entity classes and contexts makes it clear how association scores may help understand how such scores are generated, and how they could be useful: